Recommended security plugins and configuration for WordPress

 Audit layerMonitor changes & trace actionsLogging / AlertsActivity Log, built-in plugin logs

-Backup / recoveryFail-safe for when things go wrongBackup plugin / serviceUpdraftPlus, BlogVault, custom scripts
+Backup plugin/serviceFail-safe for when things go wrongBackup plugin / serviceUpdraftPlus, BlogVault, custom scripts

 Review layerCheck plugin set, disable unusedPeriodic auditWPScan, manual review